Yvain, the Knight of the Lion

 Yvain, the Knight of the Lion (Yvain ou le Chevalier au Lion) is an Arthurian romance by French poet Chrétien de Troyes.
 It was written c.
 1180 simultaneously with Lancelot, the Knight of the Cart, and includes several references to the narrative of that poem.
-It is a story of knight-errantry, in which the protagonist Yvain is first rejected by his lady for breaking a very important promise, and subsequently performs a number of heroic deeds in order to regain her favour.
-The poem has been adapted into several other medieval works, including Iwein and Owain, or the Lady of the Fountain.
+It is a story of knight-errantry, in which the protagonist Yvain (Ywain) is first rejected by his wife for breaking a very important promise, and subsequently performs a number of heroic deeds in order to regain her favour.
+The poem has been adapted into several other medieval works, including the German Iwein and the Welsh Owain.

 Synopsis

 In the narrative, Yvain seeks to avenge his cousin, Calogrenant, who had been defeated by an otherworldly knight Esclados beside a magical storm-making stone in the forest of Brocéliande.
 Yvain defeats Esclados and falls in love with his widow Laudine.
 With the aid of Laudine's servant Lunete, Yvain wins his lady and marries her, but Gawain convinces him to leave Laudine behind to embark on chivalric adventure.
 Laudine assents but demands he return after one year.
 Yvain becomes so enthralled in his knightly exploits that he forgets to return to his wife within the allotted time, so she rejects him.